Cycling Hub: St. George

 Studded with sprawling mesas and red sandstone cliffs, the countryside surrounding St. George is straight out of Butch Cassidy and the Sundance Kid — literally.
-The classic Western, shot near St. George in 1969, isn’t St. George’s only claim to fame; the town of just over 80,000 is just 30 miles from Zion National Park.
-It’s also adjacent to a half a dozen other adventure destinations, including Snow Canyon State Park, Red Cliffs Desert Preserve, Gooseberry Mesa, and, less than a hundred miles away, Grand Staircase–Escalante National Monument.
+The classic Western, shot near St. George in 1969, isn’t St. George’s only claim to fame; the town of over 80,000 is just 30 miles from Zion National Park.
+It’s also adjacent to a half a dozen other adventure destinations, including Snow Canyon State Park, Red Cliffs Desert Reserve, Gooseberry Mesa, and, less than a hundred miles away, Grand Staircase–Escalante National Monument.
 Time to grab your bike, there’s a lot to see.

 For a pleasant warm-up, head into Snow Canyon State Park for a 20-mile loop.
-From downtown St. George, head north on UT-18 to the junction with Snow Canyon Parkway, and hang a left.
+From downtown St. George, head north on S.R.
+18 to the junction with Snow Canyon Parkway, and hang a left.
 Stay in the narrow shoulder for just over four miles; this will take you towards the entrance to the park on Snow Canyon Drive.

-You gain just over 1,300 feet of vert in the first 11 miles of this loop, but don’t worry, the downhill cruise begins when you meet back up with UT-18 at mile 11.5.
+You gain just over 1,300 feet of vert in the first 11 miles of this loop, but don’t worry, the downhill cruise begins when you meet back up with S.R.
+18 at mile 11.5.
 As a bonus, the shoulder widens considerably as you head back into town.
 It’s good to have the extra room — the views of Snow Canyon’s vermilion cliffs may drive you to distraction.

 If you are looking for a challenge, follow the century-length course of the annual Spring Tour de St. George, which skirts the western edge of Snow Canyon State Park, swoops down to the Utah-Arizona border, passes through Sand Hollow and Quail Creek state parks, and finishes alongside Red Cliffs National Conservation Area.